Highlights of Recent Research

 By Kiel Wadner

 - Through the analysis of a known scenario, the reader will be given the opportunity to explore a website being compromised.
-From initial reconnaissance to gaining root access, each step is viewed at the network level.
-The benefit of a known scenario is that assumptions about the attackers' reasoning can be avoided, allowing focus to remain on the technical details of the attack.
+From the initial reconnaissance to gaining root access, each step is viewed at the network level.
+The benefit of a known scenario is assumptions about the attackers reasons are avoided, allowing focus to remain on the technical details of the attack.
 Steps such as file extraction, timing analysis and reverse engineering an encrypted C2 channel are covered.

 By Shelly Giesbrecht

-- The ability to write scripts from scratch or modify the code of others to solve a problem or find data in a data "haystack" are necessary skills in a responder's personal toolkit.
-The question for IR practitioners is: what language should they learn that will be the most useful in their work?
-This paper examines several coding languages used in writing tools and the scripts used for incident response including Perl, Python, C#, PowerShell and Go.
-In addition, the paper discusses why one language may be more helpful than another depending on the use-case, and look at examples of code for each language.
+due to budget or manpower deficits.
+The ability to write scripts from scratch or modify the code of others to solve a problem or find data in a data "haystack" are necessary skills in a responder's personal toolkit.
+The question for IR practitioners is what language should they learn that will be the most useful in their work?
+In this paper, we will examine several coding languages used in writing tools and scripts used for incident response including Perl, Python, C#, PowerShell and Go.
+In addition, we will discuss why one language may be more helpful than another depending on the use-case, and look at examples of code for each language.